Getsov/Motorsport-Events-Server/README.md

 -   **Method:** `POST`
 -   **Endpont:** `/user/reset-password`
     Body: JSON-formatted data
-    Every user can recover his/her password.
+    Every user can recover their password.
 To fulfill the request, the `user` must provide `email`.
-A new `password` will be send to the given emai address.
+A new `password` will be send to the given email address.